jbdemonte/game-library-backend/README.md

 This software also accepts several user [credentials](screenscraper-credentials.example.json) which are used randomly to avoid account limitation.

 To avoid IP ban, this software use a proxy list scrapped from [free-proxy.cz](http://free-proxy.cz).

+# Misc

+## Game Gear's roms

+Some Game Gear roms are using the `.sms` extension because they are Game Gear cartridge using the Game Gear's SMS-compatible mode.
+e.g. `Castle of Illusion Starring Mickey Mouse (US - EU).sms`   md5 = `16b6ea96908c17d4389a5907710a0f4e`

 # Licence